Dense Fog Advisory in effect across the Valley

 FRESNO, Calif.
-(KSEE/KGPE) — A Dense Fog Advisory is in effect for portions of the Central Valley Thursday night, according to the National Weather Service in Hanford.
+(KSEE/KGPE) — A Dense Fog Advisory is in effect for parts of the Central Valley Saturday, according to the National Weather Service in Hanford.

 If driving, officials advice you to slow down, use low beam headlights, and keep plenty of distance between your vehicle and the vehicle in front of you.